Emergency Preparedness

 • Report broken utility lines.

-• Consult your insurer about steps to take if your property is flooded.
+• Consult your insurer about steps to take if your property is flooded or you suspect structural damage.

 • Exercise caution when re-entering your home.
 If the main power switch was not turned off prior to flooding, do not re-enter your home until a qualified electrician has determined it is safe to do so.